Above, Arapahoe Basin, top of the Lenawee area

 Specs: Summit elevation: 11,570′; Base elevation: 8120′.
 34 Lifts: 1 gondie, 15 quads, 3 triples, 5 doubles, 9 surface.
 Uphill capacity: 51,781/hr.
 Terrain Mix: 28-32-40.
 Longest Run: 24,288′.
 Season: usually late November to mid April.
 Rentals & Lessons.
 Annual Snowfall: 346″.
 Snowmaking: 7%.

 The SKInny: Here’s one of the biggest the USA has to offer…terrain, reputation, and cost, Vail is arguably #1.
 It also has big liftlines, big flats, big crowds.
-At the same time, the size of the place enables anybody and everybody to find some peaceful, outstanding skiing with no lines…assuming you have figured out a quick way to get there.
+At the same time, the size of the place enables anybody and everybody to find some peaceful, outstanding skiing with no lines…assuming you have figured out how to get there.
 Vail has so many lifts and trails on the front side, you can find yourself on a wide, hopelessly crowded trail one moment, and the next moment be on a nearly identical but empty trail…without the slightest clue how you arrived there.
 The seven back bowls are often touted as one of the draws at Vail, and that’s true, they are.
 Blue Sky Basin is supposedly a backcountry experience, if you consider a mountain with lifts and crowds to be backcountry.
 We’ll call it “civilized” backcountry, and it’s wonderful — but you will find other skiers where you least expect them.
 This is a fantastic, unbelievable ski area…HOWEVER, do know that while Vail has lots and lots of everything, it isn’t the ultimate ski destination for any one type of skier…wanderers will like it, but the lift layout is frustrating.
 Wandering takes a lot of time here.
 Hotshots will say it’s great, but not the most challenging.
 Full-blown beginnners will be knocked over by the sheer size of this place.
 Families will have a great time, but will have trouble finding one another if they split up.
 In a way it’s like a giant theme park…you know you gotta go there, even though you realize everyone in the group will be exhausted and everyone under age ten will be bawling by noon.
 Other Colorado resorts have better snow, better scenery, better lift layout…but few have all of it to the degree Vail has.
 It’s Vail, and it’s number one for a reason: big, incomprehensible, fantastic, expensive, fabulous.
 Be advised that this has come at a steep price to the region, both environmentally and socially.
 Buy in advance — the price of a single day adult lift ticket at the window will empty your wallet.
+A big sore spot is the base lodge, which doesn’t exist at most of Vail.
+Some people boot up at the parking garage, and walk through the village to the lifts, destroying their heel pads in the process.
+Some people wear sneakers and carry their boots to the gondola, boot up on outdoor benches, then hide their shoes amongst some rocks.
+Ask the helpful info people where you can boot up and most will say “what is this boot up?”
+So as of 2020, the only lodge where you can boot up like at a normal ski resort and stash your boot bags under a bench is downstairs at the Golden Peak Lodge.
+It’s an 8-minute walk from the Transportation Center.
+Let’s hope the Broomfield Borg doesn’t find out about this little secret, or it will be changed.
+Vail wants you to rent a locker, which are very profitable and almost as efficient as slot machines for bolstering the bottom line.

 Signature Trail: Many people have their favorites, however, Riva Ridge is still the quintessential Vail run.
 For many years now, Riva is groomed every 4th day.